-This will be a fairly straight forward to tell you how to configure SNMP on Debian operating systems.
+This will be a fairly straightforward guide to tell you how to configure SNMP on Debian operating systems.

 Warning: Configuration of your linux server is your responsibility.
 Please don’t damage your linux servers.